 Knowing when to use affect or effect in a sentence can be a challenge.
 These words are examples of homonyms.
 Homonyms are words that are similar, but have very different meanings.
 Other examples of homonyms are two/to/too, accept/except, and there/their/they're.

 In order to understand the correct situation in which to use the word affect or effect, the first thing one must do is have a clear understanding of what each word means.
-The word affect means to produce a change in something.

 Now that we have the two definitions, how do we know which word to use?
 Here are a few suggestions to keep in mind:

 1. If you are talking about a result, then use the word "effect."

 - Example: What effect did the loss have on the team?

 2. It is appropriate to use the word "effect" if one of these words is used immediately before the word: into, on, take, the, any, an, or and.

 - Example: The prescribed medication had an effect on the patient's symptoms.

 - Example: In analyzing a situation, it is important to take the concepts of cause and effect into consideration.